DreamWeave-MP/S3ctors-S3cret-St4sh/content/home/index.md

 If you wish to use `taxonomies` to organize your pages better, now's a good time to do so.
 The template only includes one taxonomy, `tags`, for ease of use.

 If you want to host more than just mods here, such as a blog or something, look at `menu_items` and set up the relevant pages.

-`extra.giscus` is used to set up comments for your page.
-This is optional if you use it, but you ***really*** need to change or delete it, because it will point to the mod template's comment section out of the box.

-`extra.goatcounter_username` is mandatory to enable goatcounter. ***PLEASE*** also set this up for yourself or disable it entirely, since your page visits will be tracked by DreamWeave's goatcounter instance if you don't.

 ### Styling